Marsh & McLennan Companies Inc. (MMC): Skating on Thin Ice? We Know the Answer

 Sponsored

+The average price from analysts is $154.15, which is -$6.84 below the current price.
 MMC currently public float of 506.11M and currently shorts hold a 1.29% ratio of that float.
-Today, the average trading volume of MMC was 1.97M shares.
+Today, the average trading volume of MMC was 1.96M shares.

 MMC’s Market Performance